 Dr Christoph Gortz

-Research Interests: Macroeconomics with particular interest in business cycles, news, expectations and learning, financial intermediation and financial frictions, DSGE modelling, and inventory and investment dynamics.
+Research Interests: Macroeconomics and monetary economics with particular interest in business cycles, news-shocks, expectations and learning, financial intermediation and financial frictions, investment dynamics.

 Dr Pei Kuang